Armstrong Siddeley Motor Cars of the 1940s

 Late in WW2, the government gave the company permission to consider the types of car they wished to produce when the war was over.
-A small team was given the task and it is reported they needed some encouragement to set to the job as they felt they were not pulling their weight with the war effort.
+A small team was given the task and it is reported they needed some encouragement to take on the job as they felt they were not pulling their weight with the war effort.

 In the May 11th 1945 edition of 'The Autocar' the first two versions of the strikingly different range of cars was announced.
 Export or die was the name of the day and it is not surprising that the designers looked to America for styling cues.